duncanmcclean/simple-commerce/docs/upgrade-guides/v4-x-to-v5-0.md

 To upgrade to Statamic 3.4, you should follow the steps outlined in the official [Upgrade Guide](https://statamic.dev/upgrade-guide/3-3-to-3-4).

+### Medium: New `order_number` column for database orders

+Previously, when storing orders in the database, Simple Commerce has used the `id` column as order numbers.
+This meant order numbers started in the single digits and it wasn't possible to set a minimum order number (eg. 1000) like you can with entry orders.

+In v5, Simple Commerce has introduced a separate `order_number` column.
+During the update process, a migration will be published & your existing orders will be updated.

 ### Medium: Changes to Gateway API

 As part of improving the developer experience in Simple Commerce, there has been some changes to the Gateways API.
 If you're using a custom gateway in your project, you will need to make some manual changes, as detailed below.